Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 BSCI (Business Social Compliance Initiative):

-While not a certification, the Business Social Compliance Initiative (BSCI) is a leading business-driven initiative for companies committed to improving factory working conditions globally.
+While not a certification, the Business Social Compliance Initiative (BSCI) is a leading business-driven initiative for companies committed to improving working conditions in factories globally.
 The BSCI Code of Conduct aims to set the heart of the efforts of member companies around a common code of conduct.
 It supports them in their endeavors to build ethical supply chains.

 OEKO-TEX Standard 100: